Kevin P. Durkin

 - Medical malpractice

 Mr. Durkin has been named a top-tier attorney by U.S. News-Best Lawyers in the areas of personal injury litigation, aviation law and product liability since 2011.
 Most recently he was named the Lawyer of the Year in 2017 in the area of Plaintiffs’ Product Liability Litigation.
 These accolades are based on peer reviews and his legal ability, professionalism and integrity.
-He also has been named an Illinois Super Lawyer and a Leading Lawyer since 2003, its inception in the state.
+He has also been named an Illinois Super Lawyer and a Leading Lawyer since 2003, its inception in the state.

 Mr. Durkin has received multi-million dollar settlements or verdicts in well over one hundred cases.
 Some of these verdicts have been among the largest verdicts recorded in Illinois.
-The most recent of these was a $22.75 million dollar wrongful death verdict in 2016 for a young woman who lost her 31-year old husband in a vehicular crash on I-294.
+The most recent of these was a $22.75 million wrongful death verdict in 2016 for a young woman who lost her 31-year old husband in a vehicular crash on I-294.
 This is the largest wrongful death verdict in Cook County in the last 10 years.

 Other record-setting cases include: